f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab4/lab4.rst

 We will now enable NGINX App Protect and apply a WAF policy to the Arcadia Finance app.

-1. Address known-issue in NGINX Agent.

-.. warning:: As of March 30th, 2023, a known issue is impacting this lab.

-To avoid the issue, SSH into nginx-plus-2 and issue the following command:
+.. attention:: The release we use in our lab, 2.8, has a known issue.
+This issue is fixed in releases 2.9.0 and higher [#]_.
+Due to time restrictions, we were unable to upgrade this lab prior to the event.

+1. First, we need to address the known-issue in our lab's release of NGINX Management Suite.
+From the **Applications** menu, click **SSH Shortcuts** and log into **nginx-plus-2**.
+Issue the following command:

 .. code-block:: bash